J0rgeSerran0/Blog-Scraper-LeerComics/README.md

 ## Disclaimer notes

-**This is NOT a piracy project**
+**Be careful with the piracy actions**

-> This is an experimental project to demonstrate how to scrape a web page easily, download the content of the web page, and convert part of that content into a pdf document, all using .NET Core 3.1
+> This is an experimental project to demonstrate how to scrape a web page easily, download the content of the web page, and convert part of the content into a pdf document, all using .NET Core 3.1

+> Remember respect the laws and the intellectual property of the websites and the content that you can find in them.
+If you hesitate with something, avoid do it.